th1j5/ouroboros.rocks/content/en/docs/Concepts/ouroboros-model.md

-send packets received on a link in the set on all other links in the set -- has a huge implication the properties of a fundamental broadcast layer: the graph always is a _tree_, or packets could travel along infinite trajectories with loops [^8].
+send packets received on a link in the set on all other links in the set -- has a huge implication the properties of a fundamental broadcast layer: the graph always is a _tree_, or packets could travel along infinite trajectories with loops [^9].

 ### Building layers

-We now define the fundamental operations on packet network layers.
+We now define 2 fundamental operations for constructing packet network
+layers: __enrollment__ and __adjacency management__.
+These operations
+are very broadly defined, and can be implemented in a myriad of ways.
 These operations can be implemented through manual configuration or automated protocol interactions.
 They can be skipped (no-operation, (nop)) or involve complex operations such as authentication.
+The main objective here is just to establish some common terminology for these operations.

-The construction of (unicast and broadcast) layers involves 2 fundamental operations: adding a node to a layer is called _enrollment_.
-Enrollment prepares a node to act as a functioning element of the layer, exchanging the key parameters for a layer.
-It can involve authentication, and setting roles and permissions.
-After enrollment, we may add peering relationships by creating adjacencies between forwarding elements in a unicast layer or between flooding elements in a broadcast layer.
-We termed this _adjacency management_.
-The inverse operations are called _unenrollment_ and _tearing down_ adjacencies between elements.
+The first mechanism, enrollment, adds a node to a layer; it prepares a node to act as a functioning element of the layer, establishes its name (in case of a unicast layer).
+In addition, it may exchange some key parameters (for instance a distance function for a unicast layer) it can involve authentication, and setting roles and permissions. __Bootstrapping__ is a special case of enrollment for the _first_ node in a layer.
+The inverse operation is called _unenrollment_.

+After enrollment, we may add peering relationships by _creating adjacencies_ between forwarding elements in a unicast layer or between flooding elements in a broadcast layer.
+This will establish neighbors and in case of a unicast layer, may addinitionally define link weights.
+The inverse operations is called _tearing down adjacencies_ between elements.
+Together, these operations will be referred to as _adjacency management_.

 Operations such as merging and splitting layers can be decomposed into these two operations.
 This doesn't mean that merge operations shouldn't be researched.
-To the contrary, optimizing this is instrumental for creating networks practical on a global scale.
+To the contrary, optimizing this will be instrumental for creating networks on a global scale.

-It is immediately clear that these operations are very broadly defined, and can be implemented in a myriad of ways.
-The main objective of these definitions - and the Ouroboros model as a whole -- is to separate __mechanism__ (the _what_) from __policy__ (the _how_) so that we have a _consistent_ framework for _reasoning_ about protocols and functionality in computer networks.

-### Under construction ...
+For the broadcast layer, we already have most ingredients in place.
+Now we will focus on the unicast layer.

+### Scaling the unicast layer

+[UNDER CONSTRUCTION...]

 [^1]: This identifier can be thought of as an address, the identified